-Science policy advocacy is an important part of being a scientist.
+Science policy advocacy and outreach are important parts of being a scientist.
 Your research could make important contributions to the discovery of cures and treatments for debilitating diseases.
 But you need to share with your elected officials and the public the progress you are making in your research.
 You have an interesting story to tell and you owe it to those who are funding your research.

 Science advocacy takes as much time as you have to give.

 - If you only have a few minutes, make a phone call, send a tweet, or post on Facebook